Patrick Gardner

-Patrick Yousef Gardner (born 16 June 1999) is an American-Egyptian professional basketball player for the Fukushima Firebonds of the Japanese B.League.
+Patrick Yousef Gardner (born 16 June 1999) is an American-Egyptian professional basketball player who last played for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He played college basketball for Nassau Community College, Saint Michael's College and Marist.

 Professional career

 Long Island Nets (2023–2024)

 After going undrafted in the 2023 NBA draft, Gardner signed with the Brooklyn Nets, but was waived two days later.
 On October 28, he joined the Long Island Nets.

 Al Ahly (2024)

 On February 29, 2024, Gardner signed with Al Ahly of the Egyptian Premier League and the Basketball Africa League (BAL), joining the teammafter the G League season.
 On April 19, 2024, Gardner made his BAL debut and had 4 points, 4 rebounds and 3 assists in a 99–76 win over City Oilers.

 Petro de Luanda (2024)

 In August 2024, Gardner joined the defending BAL champions Petro de Luanda of Angola.

 Return to Long Island (2024)

 On September 20, 2024, Gardner signed with the Brooklyn Nets, but was waived two days later.
 On October 27, he joined the Long Island Nets.